 With an expansive collection of military artifacts dating from the Revolutionary War to the present day conflicts we can tailor programs to meet the interest of each audience.
 Uniforms, gear, weapons, medals, ribbons, photos, scrapbooks, periodicals, papers and battlefield relics preserve rich historical stories.
 This collection continues to grow and we welcome donations from all branches of service, Army, Army Air Corps, Air Force, Navy, Marine Corps and including the Coast Guard, Merchant Marine and the new Space Force.
 We also house artifacts from the service academies, military schools and persons who worked on the homefront during wartime.

-In this day we also devote resources to the digital side of our organization where we have amassed over 250,000 web pages of material.
+We devote resources to the digital side of our organization where we have amassed over 500,000 web pages of material.
 This includes histories and an honor roll.
 With a strategic partner the MIARN we have published material on our citizen soldiers still listed as Missing in Action.

-The training of personnel and usage of military functions have their roots in geography, math and science and we are generating programs containing these foundational disciplines and these are portrayed in the resultant service of the individual.
+The training of personnel and usage of military functions have their roots in geography, math and science and we are generating programs containing these foundational disciplines.
+Educators can explore these concepts.

 Saving History One Soldier At A Time.